Survey

 Embedded

-to the survey respondent.
-This type of survey allows the respondent
+email sent to the survey respondent.
+This type of survey allows

 Embedded

-37 percent as compared to 8 percent.
-However, there were no significant
+surveys, 37 percent as compared to 8 percent.
+However, there

-the survey and graphics are not an option (Dommeyer and Moriary, 2000).
-Attached
+graphics are not an option (Dommeyer and Moriary, 2000).

 Attached

-the e-mail program.
-This type of survey requires programming knowledge
+leaving the e-mail program.
+This type of survey requires

-that may be beyond the researcher's capability, necessitating the
+programming knowledge that may be beyond the researcher's

-expense of hiring programmers to design the survey.
+capability, necessitating the expense of hiring programmers to

 Each

-since many Internet users know viruses are often delivered in attachments.
+problems since many Internet users know viruses are often

 Web-based

-when a respondent uses an individualized password, provided via the invitational
+respondent uses an individualized password, provided via the

 Internet

-response time, and the ability to sample large geographic areas for
+savings, response time, and the ability to sample large

-linking to the U.S. Census.
-However, the problems of sampling
+geographic areas for linking to the U.S. Census.
+However, the

 - Web-based